Best Digital Nomad Cities in the Balkans for 2026: Costs, Visas & Coworking Spaces

 Something interesting is happening across southeastern Europe.
 While the usual suspects overflow with laptop warriors, the digital nomad Balkans scene has been quietly building momentum.
 Remote workers are learning what travelers have known for a long time: at these prices, this area has a better quality of life than Western Europe.

 There is a rare chance in the Balkans in 2026.
 Infrastructure has finally caught up with ambition.
 There are now many more coworking spaces.
-There are now ways to get a visa.
+There are now ways to get a nomad visa.
 But the crowds haven’t come yet.
 Coffee still costs what it should.
 Apartments don’t require six months of savings.
 And the internet?
 Some of the fastest in Europe.

 Let’s start with the cities that actually make remote work feel easy in the Balkans.